 If you want to send approval, criticism, questions, answers, or corrections for numbskull errors, you can send me an email.

 I also give talks to various groups at colleges, schools, libraries, bookstores, and anywhere else that doesn’t throw me out.
-Sometimes these are lectures, sometimes workshops, sometimes even, distance appearances via the Internet.
+Sometimes these are lectures, sometimes workshops, and increasingly, distance appearances via the Internet.
+I have endeavored (and occasionally failed) to connect to with classes on a variety of platforms.
+If your school uses it, I can probably connect to it.
 For classroom visits (in person and electronic) and meetings with small groups, email me directly.
 I’m a pretty cheap date.

 For larger-scale events, all arrangements for speaking engagements, workshops, in-service training, and public appearances are handled through the HarperCollins Speakers Bureau: